RRFayad/Shadcn/README.md

 ##### Calendar

 - I kinda simply copied the calendar from the docs, and Tom showed some p´rops, such as:
-  -from and to (fromMonth, fromYear, toDate etc) to define the calendar range
+  - From and to (fromMonth, fromYear, toDate etc) to define the calendar range
   - Disable, which receives a callback and we can create a logic to disable some days (such as weekend for example)
   - we are gonna create a dropdown menu, which is this captionLayout below, and it _needs_ the fromSomehting (fromDate, or fromMont, fromYear) and toSomething to work
+  - defaultMonth={field.value} - Make sthe calendar to opens in the selected month (instead of today's month)

 ```javascript
 <Calendar